yasmeendev/hammad/docs/techniques/how-to-run-platform-on-azure-functions.md

 The platform folder already includes all files that required to run platform app as custom handler you don't need to do anything extra with this:

 A `/host.json` file at the root of platform app tells the Functions host where to send requests by pointing to a web server capable of processing HTTP events.

 A `/local.settings.json` file at the root of platform app.
 Defines application settings used when running the function app locally.

 A `/azure-func/function.json` function metadata in a folder `azure-func`, that will forward all requests payloads to the platform app

+> Please note!
+You can run selected platform modules as resource servers on Azure Functions without access to the main membership data [Share bearer tokens across multiple instances](https://github.com/VirtoCommerce/vc-platform/blob/master/docs/techniques/sharing-bearer-tokens-across-platform-instances.md)
+> Also is important for each platform application that is run on serverless environment must be configured to use [Redis cache backplane](https://github.com/VirtoCommerce/vc-platform/blob/master/docs/techniques/how-scale-out-platform-on-azure.md#memory-cache-use-the-redis-server-backplane) to keep a local memory cache of instances in the consistent state and has the setting for processing Hangfire jobs disabled [Configure the Hangfire server to processing background jobs into another process](https://github.com/VirtoCommerce/vc-platform/blob/master/docs/techniques/how-scale-out-platform-on-azure.md#configure-the-hangfire-server-to-processing-background-jobs-into-another-process).

 # Run the platform as function locally
 Run platform function by starting the local Azure Functions runtime host from the platform's installed folder: